AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 **Kick Hi-hat (K key)
 **Kick Bass (Space key)

-░Mouse button to map
+░Mouse buttons to map
 **Kick Bass (Left click)
 **Kick Hi-hat (Right click)

 You can even set your mouse on the floor and use it as a foot pedal but this is not ideal.
+If you are really in need, you can lay your keyboard on the floor and stomp on the space key.
+(Not recommended)

 ░░░░░**EDIT MODE**░░░░░░░░░░░░░░░░░░░░